Common Questions Answered

 Answer: Yes, we can meet you at the Nashville International Airport (BNA).

 Answer: We reserve our waiting list for serious buyers only.
 Unfortunately, we can't just take someone's word that they want a puppy from us when the time comes.
 And when puppies arrive we are busy, busy, busy so we won't be able to reach out to a long list of people that may or may not really be interested.
-It's not fair to us or those that are serious about wanting a pup.
-And the $200 will be deducted from the required $1000 deposit so it's no additional money out of your pocket.

 14. If I am on the waiting list, when will I get to choose my puppy?